sparkflows/sparkflows-docs/docs/user-guide/defining-datasets.rst

 File formats
 ============

   * Sparkflows support various File formats and is able to infer the schema.
-These include text files, Parquet files, HIVE etc.
+These include CSV/TSV, Parquet, Avro, JSON, XML files.
+  * Sparkflows also supports creating datasets from HIVE tables.
+This is not necessary as in the Workflows HIVE Processors can be directly connected to specific HIVE tables (instead of creating a Dataset in Fire for them).

 Review Existing Datasets